Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Introduction

 \subsection{Subgroups without free subsemigroups on two generators}

-In this section, we will look at finitely generated subgroups of the group $\mathfrak{diff}^{1+Lip}(K)$ without free subsemigroups on two generators.
-This category of groups contain all the finitely generated groups whose growth is subexponential.

-A special class of examples of such groups is given by nilpotent finitely generated subgroups, which we define below.
+In this section, we will consider finitely generated subgroups of the group $\mathfrak{diff}^{1+Lip}(K)$ without free subsemigroups on two generators.
+This includes all finitely generated groups of subexponential growth.
+In particular, this includes nilpotent finitely generated subgroups, which we define below.

 Fix a group $G$.
 If $H$ and $H'$ are subgroups of $G$, we define $[H,H']$ as the subgroup of $G$ generated by elements of the form $[h,h']=hh'h^{-1}h'^{-1}$, where $h \in H$ and $h' \in H'$.

 We define a sequence $(G_{n})_{n \geq 1}$ of subgroups of $G$ by the following relations: